igorsteinmacher/INF502-Fall2020/assignments/01_git.md

 ```

-11. Now repeat item 10, but proceed with the manual merge (Editing B.java).
+11. Now repeat item 10, but proceed with the manual merge (Editing B.py).
 All implemented methods are needed.
 Explain your procedure
 ```